genetics-statistics/gemma-wrapper/README.md

 models (LMMs) and related models to genome-wide association studies (GWAS) and other large-scale data sets.

 This repository contains gemma-wrapper, essentially a wrapper of GEMMA that provides support for caching the kinship or relatedness matrix (K) and caching LM and LMM computations with the option of full leave-one-chromosome-out genome scans (LOCO).
-Jobs can also be submitted to HPC PBS, i.e., slurm.
+Jobs can also be submitted to HPC PBS, i.e., slurm. gemma-wrapper can also create an lmdb output file with the --lmdb switch.

 gemma-wrapper requires a recent version of GEMMA and essentially does a pass-through of all standard GEMMA invocation switches.
 On